 15. Is wedding insurance really necessary?

 Absolutely!
 If you have insurance, you’re prepared for anything that might go wrong—unfortunately, it happens.
-Unexpected wedding emergencies can range from a supplier going bust, to your whole wedding getting cancelled for an unforeseen reason!
-In our Confetti forums our brides offer each other advice, and when somebody has venue or supplier issues it’s very common that they are told to check their insurance policy.
+Unexpected wedding emergencies can range from a supplier going bust, to your whole wedding getting cancelled for an unforeseen reason.
+Among our brides, when somebody has venue or supplier issues it’s very common that they’re told to check their insurance policy.

-You might be spending a large amount of money on your wedding day, and you are counting on a lot of people to make it go smoothly—people who you’re paying.
+You might be spending a large amount of money on your wedding day, and you’re counting on a lot of people to make it go smoothly—people who you’re paying.
 In case something doesn’t go to plan, you’ll be stuck with more costs and no recourse.

-Wedding insurance is cheaper than you think.
-Just few minutes spent online will give you a good idea of what coverage you can get for what cost, and often it’s a small price to pay for huge peace of mind.
+Furthermore, wedding insurance is cheaper than you may think.
+Just a few minutes spent online will give you a good idea of what coverage you can get for what cost, and often it’s a small price to pay for huge peace of mind.